davidproba/LFRoboticsDemoLogin/README.md

 ![Demo Login portlet](/img/LFRoboticsDemoLogin.png)

 ### Features
-* Up to 10 demo personas can be used
+* Unlimited personas can be used (but who wants that?)
 * Displays user name, job title, sign in button and user comments
 * No need for manual logout, current session gets invalidated if already signed in
 * Authentication by Email, ID or screen name based on instance "Authenticate by" setting
 * You can add a redirect URL to each user
+* Introduces a gaping security hole, as it transmits clear text passwords to your browser.
+You have been warned.
+It's insecure, but sooooooo convenient

 ### Install
 You can download and deploy the jar from build/libs.
 Alternatively, you can clone/download this project, build & deploy.